prime31/zig-flecs/README.md

     player: ?*Player,
     enemy: ?*Enemy,

-    // allowed modifiers: Filter, Not, WriteOnly, Or (soon AndFrom, OrFrom, NotFrom for using type collections) pub const modifiers = .{ q.Filter(PopTart), q.Filter(q.Or(Player, Enemy)), q.Writeonly(Acceleration), q.Not(SomethingWeDontWantMatching) };
+    // allowed modifiers: Filter, Not, WriteOnly, Or, Mask, Pair (soon AndFrom, OrFrom, NotFrom for using type collections) pub const modifiers = .{ q.Filter(PopTart), q.Filter(q.Or(Player, Enemy)), q.Writeonly(Acceleration), q.Not(SomethingWeDontWantMatching) };
     pub const order_by = orderBy; // used only by systems and queries pub const name = "SuperSystem";